rwynn/gtm/README.md

 		Ordering:            gtm.Document,  // defaults to gtm.Oplog. ordering guarantee of events on the output channel
 		UpdateDataAsDelta:   false,         // set to true to only receive delta information in the Data field on updates (info straight from oplog)
 		DirectReadNs: []string{"db.users"}, // set to a slice of namespaces to read data directly from bypassing the oplog
+		DirectReadSplitMax:  9,             // the max number of times to split a collection for concurrent reads (impacts memory consumption)
+		SplitVector:         false          // whether or not to use internal MongoDB command split vector to split collections
 		Log:                 myLogger,      // pass your own logger })